kush1912/Text-Classification/README.md

 # Text-Classification

-This is one of the Projects which was done in interest to learn the difference between the different classification algorithm and derive a solid conclusion from that.
-It scrap sthe data from youtube and related to six different classes and then by using different classification algorithm it classifies them.
+Projects was done in interest to learn the difference between the different classification algorithm, especially in text classification, and derive a solid conclusion from that.
+The data set has been created by scraping the data from youtube, related to six different classes.
+It uses NLP and TFIDF as a Feature extraction technique, and then further using those features it classifies them into different six classes.

 **Language :** Python <br>
-**Tools & Technolgies :**  Spyder,  Jupyter Notebook, Chrome driver, google collab
+**Tools & Technolgies :** NLP, Spyder,  Jupyter Notebook, Chrome driver, google collab

 ### **SCRAPING**
 +Website Scraped :  Youtube</br>